What is DoubleClick Search?

 DoubleClick Search Commerce Suite

-Because a customer may research your product on their phone during their lunch break and then go home to a personal laptop before purchasing, you need tools at your disposal to gain insight into the effectiveness of your ad campaigns.
+Because a customer may research your product on their phone during their lunch break and then go home to a personal laptop before purchasing, you need tools at your disposal to gain insight into the effectiveness of your advertising.

 DoubleClick Search Commerce Suite does that.
 Curate, enhance, and report on your campaigns with adaptive shopping campaigns that connect to your Google Merchant Center account.